MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ------------------------------------------------------------------------------------------------------
 ## Basic routes
 - You have to add routes to your server using the **server.route([route config object])** method
 - This method takes an argument, the actual route object, which looks like this:
     - [server.route() docs](https://hapijs.com/api#-serverrouteroute)

 ```
+js
 server.route({
   method: 'GET',
   path: '/',
   handler: (request, h) => {